akramhammam5/CheckyScan/README.md

 > Scans a range of IPs with a specified port number using nmap.

-The Tool scans for any open ports specified with range of IP addresses.
+The Tool scans for any open ports specified within a range of IP addresses taken as an input.
 I used nmap for the script.
 The script is very simple for daily routine check ups not for profesional use.

 ![](header.png)